 1) Understand the tax implications of spending your retirement in France

-Once you are a tax resident in France, you become liable to French tax on your worldwide income, gains, and real estate wealth.
+Once you are a tax resident in France, you become liable to French tax on your worldwide income, gains and real estate wealth.

 You are considered a tax resident if your main residence/home is in France, or you spend more than 183 days here a year (it’s your principal place of abode), or your principal activity (occupation) is in France, or it is the country of your most substantial assets.
-If you meet both French and UK tax residence criteria, ‘tie-breaker’ rules establish where you pay tax.
+France uses the split-year approach; you become a resident from the day you arrive if you intend to live here indefinitely.

 2) Timing your move to save tax